 - Toast whole spices in a dry small sauce pan (no oil) for 1-2 minutes.
 Shake pan occasionally.
 The spices are toasted when they are fragrant and some of the seeds may pop, being careful not to burn.

 - I use a mortar pestle to lightly crush the seeds after.

 - Chutney can be frozen in freezer safe jars for up to three months.
 Use a clean spoon with each use.
-Store in refrigerator for up to three weeks, if it lasts that long!
+Store in refrigerator for up to one month, if it lasts that long!

 - For those interested in canning chutney, refer to the National Center for Home Food Preservation Website